compuphase/makedepend/README.txt

 but I've used this makedepend on all makefiles that I have created ever since!!

+Modified by Thiadmer Riemersma, 2019
+- some minor adjustments for better compatibility with Microsoft Windows;
+- added the -h command line option, to show program usage;
+- added the -b command line option, to skip making backups of the makefiles;
+- let makedepend create the file with dependencies if it does not exist;

 The original copyright messages from the Open Group are shown below.
 //*********************************************************************